At the heart of some of Wellington's Best Barista Training

 The training room doors slide shut as another budding barista learns the skills to thrive in Wellington’s ‘kickin' caffeine’ scene (as Lonely Planet describes it).
 At the heart of it all is Emporio’s Melina Payne, our expert barista trainer.
-We asked Melina about the courses.
+We asked Melina about our courses.

-Who takes your barista courses?
+Who does your barista courses?

 A range of people, with different levels of experience.
 Most people have some knowledge, but it’s usually quite basic.
 Some just want the ability to make better coffee on their machine at home.
 Others are looking for a barista job and need a certificate to prove they have the skills.

 It’s great for high school and university students to get a basic understanding so they can apply for a job.
 The course is just the start though, everyone needs practise.